ghbountybot/docs/docs/guide/new-money-company.md

     %% Define styles
     classDef default fill:#1e293b,stroke:#818cf8,stroke-width:2px,color:#ffffff,padding:10px

-    A[BountyBot Account] -->|Transfer| B[NEMO Account]
+    A[BountyBot Account] -->|Transfer| B[NMC Account]
     B -->|Withdrawal| C[Your Bank Account]
 ```

 ## Account Creation

-When you receive your first payout on BountyBot, we automatically create a NEMO account for you using:
+When you receive your first payout on BountyBot, we automatically create a NMC account for you using:
 - Your provided given and family name
 - Your email address associated with BountyBot

 ## Withdrawal Process

-1. **Balance Transfer**: When you request a withdrawal, we transfer your funds from BountyBot to your NEMO account
+1. **Balance Transfer**: When you request a withdrawal, we transfer your funds from BountyBot to your NMC account
-2. **Identity Verification**: To withdraw funds to your bank account, you must complete NEMO's KYC process
+2. **Identity Verification**: To withdraw funds to your bank account, you must complete NMC's KYC process
-3. **Bank Transfer**: Once verified, you can transfer funds from NEMO to your bank account
+3. **Bank Transfer**: Once verified, you can transfer funds from NMC to your bank account

 ::: warning Important
-BountyBot support cannot assist with NEMO's identity verification process.
-Please contact NEMO support directly for any KYC-related questions.
+BountyBot support cannot assist with NMC's identity verification process.
+Please contact NMC support directly for any KYC-related questions.
 :::

 ## Supported Jurisdictions

-NEMO supports withdrawals in numerous countries across multiple regions.
+NMC supports withdrawals in numerous countries across multiple regions.
 Below is a comprehensive list of supported jurisdictions as of February 1, 2025.

 ::: details North America
 - Barbados